jooooel/TIL/README.md

 [📝 GDPR for busy developers](https://event-driven.io/en/gdpr_for_busy_developers/) - Article by Oskar Dudycz anout the general practices around data governance, like segregation, data recency, and privacy by default.

+[🧑‍🏫 Authorization Academy](https://www.osohq.com/academy) - A series of technical guides for building application authorization.
+A course on how to think about authorization.

 # Microservices
 [🎧 The monolith vs microservices debate](https://changelog.com/gotime/126)